 There are five campgrounds located within Shenandoah National Park and many RV-friendly sites available.
 Depending on the time of year, there are different mixes of reservation-only and first-come, first-served campsites available.
 And with all that land, there is tons of backcountry camping available with a permit if you’d like to get away from the RV for a night of sleeping under the stars.
 Learn more about Shenandoah National Park.

-6. Chincoteague National Wildlife Refuge
+Learn more about Chincoteague National Wildlife Refuge.

 Founded in honor of George Washington’s 200th birthday, the George Washington Birthplace National Monument is a testament to the Washington family and the land that shaped our first president as a young boy.
 John Washington was the first of the family in the colonies, and in the decades following his 1657 arrival he built a vast plantation in an area that had longed served as a home for native peoples.
 Centuries later, John D. Rockefeller purchased the land in trust to establish it as a National Monument.